Where you live and how you get to your classes are an important part of university life.

 Residence life is about more than where you live – it is where you will find a community.
 With a senior student mentor to guide you, you will have the chance to participate in exciting programming that builds on what you’re learning inside the classroom while getting to know students from different programs.

 York is a major transit hub during the academic year and is proud to partner with several regional public transportation providers to offer students alternatives to driving a vehicle to school.
-Check out public transportation options that include special shuttle services on specific routes.

 Parking Services takes care of parking on campus.
 All visitors purchase a parking permit or pay a daily fee.